GauravDhuri/missingskill-learning/javascript/javascriptAdvanced.md

 ## <span class="header2">Closure</span>

 Closure is a function bundled together with its lexical environment.
-This basically means that closure gives us access to another function's scope from an inner function.
+This basically means that<span class="highlight"> closure gives us access to another function's scope from an inner function</span> .

 Eg :-
 ```js